 Here’s everything you need to know about market trading hours:

-The forex market is a decentralized international market that knows no geographical boundaries and functions around the clock, five days a week.
+The forex market is a decentralized international market with no geographical borders and functions around the clock, five days a week.

 As one major international trading center closes, another one opens, meaning that you can trade forex 24/5.
 There are some markets that overlap and the highest volume of trading activity usually takes place during those periods of time as there are more trading opportunities.